 I was hardly going to class, isolated myself from everyone, and pushed out anyone who tried to help.
 I had panic attacks after tests and dreaded going to practices.
 I hit rock bottom in December, barely finishing a workout, which resulted in being left off the winter training trip.
 After a push from my roommates, I began therapy.

 Thank you, Longhorns!

 College is a place where your strengths are tested and your weaknesses revealed.
-As a collegiate athlete, you are mentally challenged in the classroom, socially challenged with your friends, and mentally and physically challenged in your sport.
+As a collegiate athlete, you are constantly challenged both mentally and physically in every aspect of your career.
 Getting help for my mental health made me stronger.
 Every struggle I’ve had has helped me grow into the person I am today and I am so thankful for the people I’ve had around me that have been patient and supportive in my self-discovery.